kimjoar/writings/integration-tests.md

 application, we mocked out Ajax requests and tested that the application worked end-to-end.
 Of course, for complex methods we also wrote unit tests.
-Our main goal, however, was not to write a lot of tests, but to be more certain that the application worked as expected from a user's standpoint.
+Our main goal, however, was not to write a lot of tests, but to be more confident that the application worked as expected from a user's standpoint.

 We got three primary benefits from these tests: